Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```properties
 local.transform.pipeline.config.dir=shared/classes/alfresco/extension/transform/pipelines
 ```
-Local transform-core-aio docker image might need a [newer version of image and approach](#adding-pipelines-and-failover-transforms-to-a-t-Engine).
+Local transform-core-aio docker image might need a [newer version of image and approach](#adding-pipelines-and-failover-transforms-to-a-t-Engine) with providing config directly to the T-Engine.

 On startup this location is checked every minute, but then switches to once an hour if successful.
 After a problem, it tries every